codeporting-translator/Docs/en/translator/cs2cpp/documentation/user-guide/cpp-attributes/reference.md

 **Used on**: TestFixture class methods

-Marks method as a test setupper.
+Marks the method as a test setup method.

 ### NUnit.Framework.Sequential ###